hbs-rcs/hbsgrid-docs/docs/storage.md

 `chmod 700 ~/.my.cnf`

-On a Windows machine, right-click on the file, select Properties, and then
+On a Windows machine, right-click on the file, select Properties, and then:

 1. Under the General tab, toggle ON the Hidden attribute
 2. Under the Security tab, ensure only the following users or groups have access: System, Administrators, and you.